Osprey Cam FAQ

 What do ospreys eat?

 Ospreys feed primarily on fish which consists of 99% of their diet.
 They are an opportunistic apex predator and will feed on almost any (live) fish they can successfully catch.
 Their diet changes throughout their range and the year.
-In spring they might feed more heavily on spawning fish like mullet, shad, river herring and striped bass and in summer feed more on flounder and menhaden or bunker.
-They could be called a “general specialist” and are not picky eaters!
+In spring they feed more heavily on spawning fish like mullet, shad, river herring, menhaden and striped bass and in summer feed more on flounder and menhaden or bunker, which are staples for adults to catch and feed their young.
+They could be called a “specialized generalist” and are not picky eaters!

 When do they arrive and depart?
 Where do they winter.